Types of Laser Treatments, How They Work, and Their Uses

 Fractional lasers, like Fractional CO2 and Fractional Erbium lasers, provide a middle ground between ablative and non-ablative lasers.
 They create microthermal zones, treating small fractions of the skin at a time while leaving surrounding tissue intact.
 This approach promotes quicker healing and collagen production, offering significant improvement in skin texture and tone with moderate downtime.
 Fractional lasers are commonly used for skin resurfacing, wrinkle reduction, and scar treatment, leveraging the precise creation of tiny wounds to stimulate extensive tissue remodeling.

-Fractional laser being used on a person's cheek
+Fractional laser being used on a person's cheek.

 1. Fractional CO2 Lasers